gvwilson/thirdbit/src/fiction/eimin/index.md

 I sat up there for, *la*, it must have been hours, just watching people come and go."

 He laughed.
 "It was so peaceful that I fell asleep!
-And *hup*, down I fell.
+And *hup*, down I fell and broke my arm.
-I broke my arm so badly, they had to give me poppy juice and cut it open to straighten out the bones."
+They had to give me poppy juice and cut it open to straighten out the bones."

 "I'd break my arm myself if it would stop Hediyeh and the others from playing stupid tricks on me," I grumbled.
 I picked up a black pawn, put my hands behind my back, then held my fists out to him.